transpresupuestaria/extension_registry/README.md

 ### Required fields for each entry

-* active: a boolean declaring the extension active or inactive status.
 * category: part of the docs the extensions appears in.
 * core: a boolean declaring the extension core (true) or community (false).
 * description: description of the extension, an object mapping language codes to the description of the extension in the language.